Extensions of Tong-Yang-Ma representation: Welded version

-We see that this group is invariant under the welded Reidemeister moves except for R1.
-Thus, the $\widetilde{\Lambda}_n$-group w$\widetilde{K}_n$ is defined as follows: assume that w$K_n$ is generated by only the top and bottom generators,
+It is clear from its definition that this group is invariant under the welded Reidemeister moves except for R1.
+In order for this last invariance to hold, we define the $\widetilde{\Lambda}_n$-group $w\widetilde{K}_n$ as follows.
+We may assume that $wK_n$ is of the form